-At my new internship, I got to see what was in the bottom drawer: rejected book queries.
+At my new internship, I got to see what was in the bottom drawer: rejected queries.
 For over an hour, I read query after query.
-I discussed them afterwards with the director as well.
-The rejected queries all had a theme with repeated mistakes.
-Here's some of the most common mistakes: Misspellings I'm not … Continue reading Common Query Mistakes
+The rejected queries all had repeated mistakes.
+Here's some of the most common ones: Misspellings One writer wrote "aknolegments" instead of "acknowledgements".
+Spelling, especially in the writing career, is essential. … Continue reading Common query mistakes

 Sometimes, as a writer, I feel like my life is more like a book.
-I can picture the chapters ending with the cliffhanger of what Mom and I were going to do after the divorce.
+I can picture the chapters ending with cliffhangers like the divorce.
 Or what I was gonna do when I was first offered drugs in high school.
-But sometimes my life is … Continue reading Stories in ourselves
+But sometimes my life is too anti-climatic for that.
+Like when I got offered drugs, … Continue reading Stories in ourselves

 Eventually the editing has to stop, right?
 All the hours to days to months to years of editing that one certain story cannot keep going on.
 It's difficult to stop.
 It's more difficult to get your stories out there and known however.
 Many literary agents love to accept writers that already have a name for … Continue reading A writer’s journey (part five) – small publications

-Over the years, I've read through hundreds of different novels and short stories from published and non-published writers.
-One mistake sticks out in both crowds: needing to show the story instead of telling it.
-Telling a story is when a writer blandly states something in their story.
-An example of this would be: There was mist … Continue reading #1 writing mistake
+Over the years, I've read hundreds of novels and short stories.
+One mistake sticks out the most: showing the story instead of telling it.
+Telling a story is when a writer states their story in a bland tone.
+An example would be: There was mist over the lake.
+Showing your story is when actions describe what's going … Continue reading #1 writing mistake

-A deadline always stares at you.
-Or perhaps the goal you set for yourself is already years behind you.
-Another rejection letter sinks in your trashcan.
-Or maybe another critic just couldn't make it through your piece without ripping it to shreds.
+A deadline stares at you.
+Or the goal you set for yourself is already years behind you.
+Another rejection letter sits in your trashcan.
+Or another critic couldn't make it through your story without ripping it to shreds.
 Either way, sometimes it's difficult to remember the joys of writing.
-Creating something … Continue reading Joy of Writing
+Creating something on a page is … Continue reading Joy of writing